joemullenix-ks/tfjs-node-grid-search/README.md

 # tfjs-node-grid-search &middot; [![npm version](https://img.shields.io/npm/v/tfjs-node-grid-search.svg?style=flat)](https://www.npmjs.com/package/tfjs-node-grid-search)

 **tfjs-node-grid-search (TNGS)** is a grid search utility for TensorFLow.js in Node.js.
-You provide a data set, and define ranges of hyperparameters.
-For each combination, TNGS will create a model, train it and test it.
-Results are given in the log, and optionally written as a CSV file.
+Simply define ranges of hyperparameters.
+For each combination, TNGS will create a model, train it and test it using your data set.
+Results are logged and (optionally) written as a CSV file.

 [Learn about running TensorFlow in Node.](https://www.tensorflow.org/js/tutorials/setup#nodejs_setup)